AdhithiSurendran08/Sunway-smart-property/README.md

 # Sunway Smart Property Finder

-An academic prototype for intelligent property discovery, built as an independent demo — **not affiliated with or endorsed by Sunway Property.**
+An academic prototype for intelligent property discovery, built as an independent demo, **not affiliated with or endorsed by Sunway Property.**
 Uses publicly available Sunway Property listing information as demonstration data only.